khieunguyen/manim-trainer/README.md

 | `Split`                 | Dataset split: `train` or `test`                                           |

 ## 🤖 Models

+The trained LoRA adapters for the Seed Coder 8B model can be found in `output/trained_models_v2/`.

-⏳ **TODO**: Models will be made available upon publication of the research paper.
+⏳ **TODO**: The rest of the models will be made available upon publication of the research paper.

 <!-- ## 🤖 Models - TODO